Status of Non-Immigrant Visa Services

 Those traveling for certain purposes may qualify for a National Interest Exception to Presidential Proclamation 10143.
 Please review exception criteria and contact us if you believe you qualify.

-We aim to reply to all National Interest Exception requests within two weeks, but we cannot guarantee a response time.
+We aim to reply to all National Interest Exception requests within 30-60 days, but we cannot guarantee a response time.
 If you require a new or renewed visa, please note that capacity is extremely limited for non-immigrant visa interview appointments.

 Students & Exchange Visitors